Tomorrow Morning (album)

-Tomorrow Morning is the ninth studio album by Eels; the third in a trilogy of concept albums including Hombre Lobo (2009) and End Times (2010).
+Tomorrow Morning is the ninth studio album by Eels released on August 17, 2010 and is the third in a trilogy of concept albums including Hombre Lobo (2009) and End Times (2010).

 Release

 The album has been released on Compact Disc, a two-CD edition with a bonus EP, and a vinyl edition with the EP and a bonus 7" single.
 The vinyl edition was released on August 17, 2010, and the CD versions followed on August 24.

 The band toured for the first time since their 2008 An Evening with Eels tour to support this release.